mayoyamasaki/sequence_tagging/README.md

 ## Usage

-First, build vocab from the data and extract trimmed glove vectors according to the config in `config.py`.
+First, build vocab from the data and extract trimmed glove vectors according to the config in `config.ini`.

 ```
-python build_data.py
+python build_data.py [path to config.ini file]
 ```

 Second, train and test model with